A park connected to its community is safer, healthier, more vibrant. And a community connected to its park is safer, healthier, more vibrant.

 2022 Sprouts Fund

 In 2022, we launched our Sprouts Fund to invest further in this emerging strategy.
-Guided by experienced leaders on our Program Committee (see below), Milwaukee Parks Foundation invited grassroots groups connected high ranked parks on Milwaukee County’s Equity Index to participate in this pilot including Atkinson, Clarke Square, Johnsons, Moody and Walker Square.
+Guided by experienced leaders on our Program Committee (see below), Milwaukee Parks Foundation invited grassroots groups connected to high-ranked parks on Milwaukee County’s Equity Index to participate in this pilot including Atkinson, Clarke Square, Johnsons, Moody and Walker Square.

 We offered grants of $5,000 to support ideas with momentum or requiring resources to get off the ground.
 Our core question: “Does this project belong to the park’s community?”
 Without exception, each conversation was brimming with potential.
 We heard about the desire to gather and play, as well as ambitious and exciting visions for what’s possible.
 We also discussed the complexities faced by a park, its community and their many stakeholders.